 Seed Collection, Processing & Native Planting

 Every fall, volunteers collect native seed from across our sites.
-In November, we host a large community seed-processing event where hundreds of pounds of seed are cleaned, mixed and prepared for planting.
-In 2025 alone, more than 70 volunteers participated in this annual event.
+In November, we host a large community seed-processing event where hundreds of pounds of seed are cleaned, mixed, and prepared for planting.
+In 2025, more than 70 volunteers participated in this annual event.

 Most processed seed is redistributed directly onto restoration sites to increase plant diversity and strengthen native populations.
 We also partner with the Chicago Botanic Garden and local specialists to grow native starter plants from collected seed.
 Each spring and summer, thousands of these plugs are hand-planted into restoration areas to accelerate recovery.

-This cycle — collect, process, plant, monitor — is how biodiversity steadily increases year after year.
+This cycle—collect, process, plant, and monitor—is how biodiversity steadily increases year after year.

 Monitoring & Adaptive Management